souslesens/jowl/README.md

 You choose POST Request , you pass this URL https://localhost:8080/reasoner/inference

-You should pass 1 parameter in the JSON Body {url: or ontologyContentEncoded64: or filePath:}
+You should pass one parameter of those in this List {url,ontologyContentEncoded64,filePath } in the JSON Body

 You pick Body -> Raw -> JSON